simonesestito/AML-project/README.md

-# Study on Hallucination Detection by LLMs hidden state analysis
+# Study on Hallucination Detection by LLMs hidden state analysis: Related works

 As a task for our final project for the *Advanced Machine Learning 2024/2025* course at Sapienza, we chose **hallucination detection**, which consists in predicting when a Large Language Model is generating false or misleading information, even though it would have the needed knowledge to answer correctly.